Look at those beautiful white teeth!

 Watch for any change in appetite or eating habits.
 Pets should visit the vet to have teeth examined professionally every six to twelve months.

 Just as in humans, bad oral health can lead to problems like heart, liver or kidney disease.
 The fringe benefits of brushing your pet’s teeth are certainly worth your time – good oral health positively affects the life span of your pet.
-That’s why we’re offering free oral exams between right now and the end of March.

 When you come for your pet’s appointment, you can find out more about your pet’s dental health with complimentary educational materials, help with a home dental plan, and if needed, an estimate for a professional cleaning.